-While not being able to purge them immediately is understandably discouraging, not investing that time will just ensure those results stick, the increased time it’s up gives more people the ability to see the mugshots, and it will still take time to remove them.
+While not being able to purge negative Google results immediately is understandably discouraging, not investing that time will just ensure those results stick, the increased time it’s up gives more people the ability to see the mugshots, and it will still take time to remove them.
 The best action is immediate action.

 Ok, so what can you do?

 In a situation like this, you want to utilize two things that work hand in hand.